zzzprojects/EntityFramework-Classic/docs/pages/features/bulk-insert.md

 ## Learn more

-More documentation can be found here: [EF Extensions](https://entityframework-extensions.net/bulk-insert)
+More documentation can be found here: [EF Extensions - Bulk Insert](https://entityframework-extensions.net/bulk-insert)